 About the author

 An experienced writer, Joan is the author of the nonfiction books Voyager: Exploring the Outer Planets and Boldly Writing as well as the novels Countdown to Action!, Action Alert!, Deadly Danger!, Situation: Critical!, Extreme Hazard!, and Danger Zone! plus numerous short stories and articles.
-She is a member of the Science Fiction and Fantasy Writers of America, the Society of Children's Book Writers and Illustrators, and The International Association of Media Tie-In Writers.
+She is a member of the Science Fiction and Fantasy Writers of America and The International Association of Media Tie-In Writers.
 She has served on the board of directors of both the Minnesota Science Fiction Society and the Mythopoeic Society.